 - Tests verifying that the use cases and documenting any deviations found.

-- A Validation Summary or Report stating the result of the validation, preferably with some kind of traceability and weather the Computer Software should be cleared for use in the production environment
+- A Validation Summary or Report stating the result of the validation, preferably with some kind of traceability, and whether the Computer Software should be cleared for use in the production environment

 To make this process a bit simpler, we provide our customers with a pre-filled example validation kit of Aligned Elements that can be adapted to the individual needs of each organization.